spulec/uncurl/README.md

 })'
 ```

-You can also pipe input to uncurl:
+On Mac OS, you can also pipe input to uncurl:

 ```bash
 pbpaste | uncurl